emberrett/baymax/README.md

-# Baymax: A locally ran, accessible-anywhere chatbot.
+# Baymax: A locally-ran, highly-customizable, accessible-anywhere chatbot.

 ## 1. Clone repository
 `git clone https://github.com/emberrett/baymax`

 ## 2. Find a model
 1. Download a .gguf file from a model of your choice from [Huggingface](https://huggingface.co).
-[This repository](https://huggingface.co/TheBloke/Llama-2-7B-GGUF/tree/main) has a good collection of ready-to-go model files.
+[This repository](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/tree/main) has a good collection of ready-to-go model files.
 I suggest using `llama-2-7b.Q4_K_M.gguf`.

     a.
 [You can also prepare your own model](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#prepare-and-quantize).
 2. Copy the model into the models folder